O-kasso/kassouar-dot-com/content/intro.md

 shownav = true

 +++

-I'm a software tinkerer in **Toronto, ON** with a soft spot for continuous delivery, developer-tooling, open-source, digital privacy, and vim bindings.
+I'm a passionate autodidact in the **San Francisco Bay Area** with a soft spot for developer experience, CI/CD, and privacy-by-design.
+My core values are craftsmanship, mentorship, creativity, and user-empathy.

-Really good at breaking things, and almost as good at fixing them.
+On a mission to further hone my craft while delivering optimal software that real humans actually enjoy using.
+Over a decade of experience building systems that allow products to scale while continuously growing business value.

-On a mission to level‐up my skills and explore innovations that balance user-experience, business-value, and privacy/security.
+Also interested in learning more about Augmented/Mixed Reality and LLMs.

 {{< readfile file="extra/quote.md" markdown="true" >}}